jaredpar/jaredpar.github.io/_posts/2008-09-02-a-lesson-in-serialization.md

 layout: post
 ---
-A few days ago, I recklessly added a [Serialization] attribute to a few of my immutable collection types.??
-I needed to pass data between AppDomain's and adding [Serialization] was the quick and dirty fix.??
+A few days ago, I recklessly added a [Serialization] attribute to a few of my immutable collection types.
+I needed to pass data between AppDomain's and adding [Serialization] was the quick and dirty fix.
 Compiled, ran and I didn't think much about it.

-Luckily I was updating some unit tests last night and I remembered this and added a couple of serialization sanity tests.??
-Most of the tests passed first time but for my ImmutableStack class[1] was throwing an exception.??
-Well, it was actually my ImmutableQueue but it was failing in one of the inner ImmutableStack instances.??
+Luckily I was updating some unit tests last night and I remembered this and added a couple of serialization sanity tests.
+Most of the tests passed first time but for my ImmutableStack class[1] was throwing an exception.
+Well, it was actually my ImmutableQueue but it was failing in one of the inner ImmutableStack instances.
 The test code was fairly straight forward